 Select plants which benefit wildlife that function as shelter, nectar sources and to generally increase biodiversity.

 High energy input plants Try to avoid plants such as half hardy annuals that require heat to grow on.
-Choose half hardy annuals instead for colour
+Choose hardy annuals instead for colour

 Plan an area for compost bins so garden waste and kitchen scraps can be used to generate compost on-site to be used as a soil amendment.
 Include in the design a comfrey patch to provide natural fertilizer.
 (Comfrey tea)